 - maybe a civil penalty between $500 and $5,000 (under NRS 202.480)

 In addition, the court may order the defendant to abate (remove) the nuisance.
 The defendant then has only three (3) days to begin the abatement process.
 Otherwise, the applicable government agency may abate the nuisance itself at the defendant’s expense.

 A defendant who’s convicted for a public nuisance violation in Nevada has to wait another year before petitioning the court to seal the record.
 However, if the defense attorney is successful in getting the charge dismissed, then the defendant may petition to seal the record at once.
 Read more about sealing Nevada criminal records.

-If you’ve been accused of a public nuisance violation in Nevada under NRS 202.450, Las Vegas criminal defense attorneys can consult with you free of charge.
-They may be able to negotiate a dismissal so your record remains clean.
-Otherwise, they’ll litigate the case to trial and fight zealously for a not guilty verdict.
+If you’ve been accused of a public nuisance violation in Nevada under NRS 202.450, Las Vegas criminal defense attorneys can consult with you.
+We may be able to negotiate a dismissal so your record remains clean.

 Also see our article on failure to register a drone.